QubesOS/qubes-doc/user/advanced-configuration/uefi-troubleshooting.md

 6. Continue with setting up default templates and logging in to Qubes.

-Installation freezes before getting to Anaconda / disable EFI runtime services
+Installation freezes before displaying installer / disable EFI runtime services
 ------------------------------------------------------------------------------

 On some early, buggy UEFI implementations, you may need to disable EFI under Qubes completely.
 This can sometimes be done by switching to legacy mode in your BIOS/UEFI configuration.
 If that's not an option there, or legacy mode does not work either, you can try the following to add `efi=no-rs`.
+Consider this approach as a last resort, because it will make every Xen update a manual process.

-1. Follow the [steps above](/doc/uefi-troubleshooting/#change-installer-kernel-parameters-in-uefi) to edit the `[qubes-verbose]` section of your installer's `xen.cfg`.
+1. Follow the [steps here](/doc/uefi-troubleshooting/#change-installer-kernel-parameters-in-uefi) to edit the `[qubes-verbose]` section of your installer's `xen.cfg`.
    You want to modify the `efi=attr=uc` setting and comment out the `mapbs` and `noexitboot` lines.
    The end result should look like this:
    ~~~